Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion: Model definition

-It is the only covariance that is not contaminated by variations in the magnetic field structure and so can be directly compared safely to dust models, or to observations in total intensity.
+This covariance is the only one not contaminated by variations in the magnetic field structure and so can be directly compared safely to dust models or observations in total intensity.

 All these quantities are $N\times N$ matrices of real numbers, with $N$ the number of channels.
-On the contrary, the covariance, $\varPcx$, of the complex map residual $\R$,
+In contrast, the covariance $\varPcx$ of the complex map residual $\R$,